Orleans County, Vermont

 Orleans County is a county located in the northeastern part of the U.S. state of Vermont.
 As of the 2020 census, the population was 27,393.
-Its county seat is the city of Newport.
+Its shire town (county seat) is the city of Newport.
 The county was created in 1792 and organized in 1799.
 As in the rest of New England, few governmental powers have been granted to the county.
 The county is an expedient way of grouping and distributing state-controlled governmental services.